 - Star and planet viewing at Lowell Observatory

 We meet in Phoenix at 1:30 PM, either at the airport or a downtown hotel if you arrive early.
 It will be hot in late June in Phoenix but we are headed north to higher elevation and lower temps.
 In two hours we'll be checking into our hotel in famous Sedona, land of the red rocks and (for those who believe) spiritual vortexes.
-We'll immediately cool off in the pool before departing for an early evening visit to Red Rocks State Park for a short hike, picnic dinner, and sunset viewing.
+We'll immediately cool off in the pool before departing for an early evening visit to Red Rocks State Park for a short hike and picnic dinner.

 It will be a busy day, so we depart relatively early at 8:30 AM for the Grand Canyon.
-But first, we visit Slide Rock State Park which runs along Oak Creek, the premier recreation area of Sedona.
-But for us, the destination is the natural rock slide, 80 feet of slippery rock under Oak Creek.
 We then load up and finish the drive north to the Grand Canyon.
 Just looking over the rim will give you chills but we'll also have the option of walking the Rim Trail and renting bicycles to cycle on the closed-to-cars Hermit Road.
 The Grand Canyon is a destination everyone needs to see at least once.
 When we are done, we'll drive back south to the fun university city of Flagstaff, one of our favorite towns in the entire west, and check into our family-friendly hotel for pool time and dinner.

 After breakfast, we'll shuttle a short 20 minutes to Walnut Canyon National Monument.
 The Grand is not the only canyon in northern Arizona.
 Gashing through the rolling high plateau, Walnut Canyon is 20 miles long, the canyon hosted permanent dwellings from about the year 600.
 Five hundred years after that, communities built cliff dwellings within the jagged walls of the canyon, which we can still see this day 900 years later.
 We'll explore the history of these early inhabitants of this land on a walk into this beautiful area and then have a picnic lunch in the park.
 In the afternoon, we'll shuttle to Meteor Crater, "the world's best preserved meteor impact site", which was formed about 50,000 years ago with a blast equivalent to 20,000 pounds of TNT.
 Later that afternoon we'll again have pool time (or an optional hike).
 In the evening we'll split up, with kids doing a fun Mexican restaurant while adults enjoy something a little nicer, before meeting again to tour Lowell Observatory and using their five telescopes to learn about the stars and planets - a treat for those living in cities who rarely ever see the true night sky.